daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

     Creating objects in the target cluster
     Deleting objects from the source cluster

-At this point, if the command finishes successfully you have turned the workload cluster into a permanent management cluster.
+At this point, if the command finishes successfully, you have turned the workload cluster into a permanent management cluster.
 If not, it's time to troubleshoot I'm afraid.
-Causes of failure may be that you haven't prepared the workload cluster with clusterctl.
+A cause of failure I encountered was that I hadn't prepared the workload cluster with clusterctl (because it's not in the doc).

 #### Step 6 - Decommission the bootstrap cluster

-The bootstrap kind cluster is now back to a regular cluster, so if you don't have a use for it you can freely destroy it.
+The bootstrap kind cluster is now back to a regular cluster, so if you can freely destroy it if you no longer have a use for it.

     kind delete cluster

 ### Wrap up

 Here it is for Kubernetes Cluster API Provider vSphere (CAPV) and how to use it.
-We haven't covered the creation of a workload cluster but you already saw how to do it so it shouldn't be too much of a stretch to figure that one out.
+We haven't covered the creation of a workload cluster from the permanent management cluster but you already saw how to do it so it shouldn't be too much of a stretch to figure that one out.

-I shall get your attention on the fact that you want to sanitize your config files after use to avoid leaving password in clear text on a machine as a best practice.
+I shall get your attention on the fact that you want to sanitize your config files after use to avoid leaving passwords in clear text on a machine (you know.. as a best practice).

-Cluster API is a great project that opened the door to many use cases for companies to build upon and distribute great products.
+Cluster API is a great project that opened the door to many use cases for companies to build upon and distribute great products and I'm sure we'll see many more!